Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-all of what we know in terms of logic somehow and and here and and propositional logic I thought that was cutting Dryden everything was known but but but he but here comes a Randy Bryant and oh and discovers that BDDs are incredibly powerful then then that's all so I that mean means I have a whole new section to the book that I never would have thought of until 1986 not until 1990s when I went when people started to got to use it for you know billion dollar of applications and it was it was the standard way to design computers for a long time until until sad solvers came along when in the year 2000 so that's another great big surprise so uh a lot of these things have have totally changed the structure of my book and the middle third of volume four B's is about that solvers and that's 300 plus pages which is which is all about material mostly about material that was discovered in this century and I had to start from scratch and meet all the people in the field and right I have 15 different sets Alvers that i wrote while preparing that seven of them are described in the book others were for my own experience so newly invented data structures or ways to represent a whole new class of algorithm calling you classified yeah and the interesting thing about the BD DS was that the theoretician started looking at it and started to describe all the things you couldn't do with BD DS and so they were getting a bad they were getting a bad name because you know okay they were they were useful but they didn't solve
+all of what we know in terms of logic somehow and and here and and propositional logic I thought that was cutting Dryden everything was known but but but he but here comes a Randy Bryant and oh and discovers that BDDs are incredibly powerful then then that's all so I that mean means I have a whole new section to the book that I never would have thought of until 1986 not until 1990s when I went when people started to got to use it for you know billion dollar of applications and it was it was the standard way to design computers for a long time until until sad solvers came along when in the year 2000 so that's another great big surprise so uh a lot of these things have have totally changed the structure of my book and the middle third of volume four B's is about that solvers and that's 300 plus pages which is which is all about material mostly about material that was discovered in this century and I had to start from scratch and meet all the people in the field and right I have 15 different sets Alvers that i wrote while preparing that seven of them are described in the book others were for my own experience

+Q: so newly invented
+data structures or ways to represent

+A: a whole new class of algorithm

+Q: whole new class

+A: yeah and the interesting thing about the BD DS was that the theoretician started looking at it and started to describe all the things you couldn't do with BD DS and so they were getting a bad they were getting a bad name because you know okay they were they were useful but they didn't solve